-By sponsoring a tile you will help us save this captivating old building from the At Risk Register, showcase the very best conservation methods and materials, and you will even have your name included in the Old House Project time capsule.
-Find out more
+Help us save this captivating old building from the At Risk Register, showcase the very best conservation methods and materials, and inspire the next generation by donating to the Old House Project.

 The SPAB’s Old House Project site is a Grade II* ‘building at risk’ near Maidstone, Kent.
 St Andrews (former) chapel is a ‘sleeping beauty’ that has stood empty for around 50 years.
 When the SPAB bought the building in November 2018, it was hidden behind an overgrown garden; vandal damage had left the site vulnerable; and parts of the roof were leaking.
 In 2018 and early 2019 emergency work to the roof and windows was carried out and a security system installed.
 In 2020 our bespoke scaffolding was in place, allowing socially-distanced access to the roof.
 We carried out vital roof repairs to the characterful 20th century post office extension, embarked on extensive archaeological work to help us understand the story of St Andrews, and much more.
 But there are significant repairs still to be done.

 St Andrews has a colourful and fascinating history: it has housed a relic of St Andrew, was owned by Tudor poet Thomas Wyatt, and acted as a local post office in the 20th century.
 Over the course of the project the SPAB will work with Historic England, Kent Archaeological Society and the local council to uncover more of the building’s story and to bring St Andrew’s back to life.